leonjalfon1/sdp-chaos/labs/04-fis-chaos.md

 In this lab we will perform a Chaos Experiment using the AWS Fault Injection Simulator service.

+- **NOTE:** For this Lab we created another cluster in a different region and configured DNS failover in order to make the application resilient.
+  - For more info on Route53 DNS failover: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-how-to.html

 ## Configure FIS Role

 1. Navigate to the IAM console and create a new IAM policy.
 On the “Create Policy” page select the JSON tab